statgen/gotcloud/src/qplot/README.md

 downloaded UCSC dbSNP file, one way to do it is:
 `cat dbsnp_129_b36.rod|grep "single" | awk '$4-$3==1' |cut -f2,4 > dbSNP_129_b36.tbl`

--   `--gccontent`
+-   ` **OBSOLETED** --gccontent, --create_gc `

 Although GC content can be calculated on the fly each time, it is much more efficient to load a precomputed GC content from a file.
-To generate the file, use the following command:

-    qplot --rerefence reference.fa --windowsize winsize --create_gc reference.gc
+GC content file name is automatically determined in this format:
+<reference\_genome\_base\_file\_name\>.winsize<gc\_content\_window\_size\>.gc.
+For example, if your reference genome is human.g1k.v37.fa and the window size is 100, then the GC content file name is: human.g1k.v37.winsize100.gc .

+As it said, there is no need to use --gccontent to specify GC content file in each run.

+-   ` input files `

+QPLOT take SAM/BAM files.

 *Note*: Before running qplot, it is critical to check how the chromosome names are coded.
 Some BAM/SAM files use just numbers, others use chr +